jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 $ gpg --output message-jadi.sig --sign message-jadi.txt
 ```

 Now its enough for me to publish the `message-jadi.sig` to the Internet or send it to someone.
-If they want to make sure that it is truely comming from me, its enough for them to check my signature (obviously after importing my public key):
+If they want to make sure that it is truly coming from me, its enough for them to check my signature (obviously after importing my public key):

 ```
 jadi@debian:~$ gpg --verify message-jadi.sig